 Coldean subscribes to My Maths an interactive online teaching and homework website that builds pupil engagement and consolidates maths knowledge.
 Login details are available from your child's class teacher.

-The Mathematics Coordinators is Mrs Hughes, our KS2 Leader.
-She is always happy to discuss anything mathematical!
+The Mathematics Coordinators are Mr Conboy and Mrs Fadden.
+They are always happy to discuss anything mathematical!

 Please check the calendar for news of upcoming workshops.